 In recent years, the wrasse’s decline has been driven by yet another of the species’ traits: its lips.
 Inexplicably, the fish’s bulbous lips have become a prized delicacy in certain parts of Asia.
 In Hong Kong, for instance, the lips of a large wrasse can fetch as much as $20,000 per pair.
 With such a huge price tag on its head, the species has effectively been extirpated from waters near Hong Kong, says Rocha.
 With fishermen now expanding their hunt for a big payoff to waters off Indonesia and the Philippines, the Napoleon wrasse’s only real hope is an increase in the number and size of marine protected areas, like this one in the Red Sea.

 Sharm el-Sheikh, Egypt

 Graham Eaton has traveled the far reaches of the world, from Alaska to Azerbaijan and from Norway to the Red Sea, in search of photographic opportunities.
-He has been awarded a number of times by the British Wildlife Photography Awards, has been runner up in the prestigious Wildlife Photographer of the Year competition, and has had several successes in the Landscape Photographer of the Year, Denver Audubon, Los Angeles Open, Spain’s Memorial Maria Lucia competitions.
-Eaton enjoys photographing wildlife within their natural habitats, and is recognized for seeking out surprising perspectives on his subjects to capture mood, movement, and atmosphere in a “living landscape” image.
+He has been awarded a number of times by the British Wildlife Photography Awards, has been runner up in the prestigious Wildlife Photographer of the Year competition, and has had several successes in the Landscape Photographer of the Year, the Denver Audubon International, and several other photography competitions.
+Eaton enjoys photographing species within their natural habitats, and is recognized for seeking out surprising perspectives on his subjects to capture mood, movement, and atmosphere in a “living landscape” image.